cables-gl/cables/doc/api/api.md

   url query parameters:

-  `removeIndexHtml` - remove index.html from export
+  - `removeIndexHtml` - remove index.html from export
-  `jsonName` - filename of resulting json file
+  - `jsonName` - filename of resulting json file
+  - `combineJS` - combine .js and json files into one

 #### accessing the API via CURL